-Social networks have been hyped for some time now as the Next Big Thing in the IT industry.
-While some of their advantages are obvious, it is important to consider that their not-so-obvious side effects might have far-reaching, questionable consequences.
+Social networks have been hyped for some time as the IT industry’s Next Big Thing.
+While some of their advantages are obvious, it is essential to consider that their not-so-obvious side effects might have far-reaching, questionable consequences.

 Before some of you applaud “I have always told you so!
 Social networks are horrible!
 They are just ad-driven personal data redistributors!
 Run for the hills!”
-I would like to point out that even the toughest skeptics will have to agree by now that social networks – Facebook, Twitter, and the like – have been growing at an astronomical speed and have quite surprisingly achieved an astoundingly dominant internet presence.
-Huge amounts of (shareholders’) money are changing hands; billions of users are logging on daily and creating billions of pages of content.
+I want to point out that even the toughest skeptics will have to agree by now that social networks – Facebook, Twitter, and the like – have been growing at an astronomical speed and have quite surprisingly achieved an astoundingly dominant internet presence.
+Huge amounts of (shareholders’) money are changing hands; billions of users are logging on daily and creating billions of content pages.
 Much to the disappointment of the doomsayers who hoped to see them do a dayfly-like disappearing act, social networks seem to be here to stay, whether you like them or not.

-Regardless of their undeniable (and baffling) success, there are some troubling side-effects that should be taken seriously.
+Regardless of their undeniable (and baffling) success, some troubling side effects should be taken seriously.
 Before I come to the point, I would like to take a step back and take you thousands of years back to the realm of ancient China.

 In about the 10th century, a mega-trend started in China: foot binding.
 Little four-year-old girls had their feet broken and bound so that they grew slowly and to a point.
-It was an extremely painful process.
+It was an excruciating process.
 Women with bound feet couldn’t walk and suffer all their lives from pain and horrible, incurable wounds and infections.
-I will spare you the picture of bound feet, but an x-ray image gives you an idea of how badly those poor women’s feet were deformed:
+I will spare you the picture of bound feet, but an X-ray image gives you an idea of how badly those poor women’s feet were deformed:

-Having deformed feet became a social norm and remained that way for about 1000 years.
-It is estimated that during that period about one billion Chinese women had their feet broken, bound, and deformed.
-The practice was so persistent that all attempts to stop it were futile until it was brutally brought to an end by Mao Zedong and his authoritarian communist regime.
+Having deformed feet became a social norm and remained that way for about 1,000 years.
+It is estimated that about one billion Chinese women had their feet broken, bound, and deformed during that period.
+The practice was so persistent that all attempts to stop it were futile until it was brutally ended by Mao Zedong and his authoritarian communist regime.

 The way I see it, the whole problem was a SOCIAL issue.
 The odd foot binding example demonstrates the power of consensus.

 Which brings me back to the original issue of social networking side-effects.
 Social networks have one interesting characteristic: they bring hundreds of millions of users together in an environment where they all interact with each other.
-This creates a situation in which social pressure for a “consensus” regarding many aspects of our lives becomes a global phenomenon.
-A user that openly expresses an unorthodox, unpopular opinion, will often be bullied, “unfriended”, berated, and punished in various ways by fellow users.
+This creates a situation where social pressure for a “consensus” regarding many aspects of our lives becomes a global phenomenon.
+A user who openly expresses an unorthodox, unpopular opinion will often be bullied, “unfriended”, berated, and punished in various ways by fellow users.
 This one unfortunate individual gets the impression that the majority of people in his or her social environment condemn her (his) aberrant views.

-Also, the opposite situation also frequently occurs.
-If something is perceived as “generally OK”, “right” and “widely approved”, social network users quickly come to the conclusion that it is indeed right and acceptable without giving it any more thought.
-While I cannot offer any statistical proof for it, I am convinced that social networks, given their tendency for being easily influenced by widely applied PR strategies (a circumstance used as an argument to attract investors to those type of technology ventures), are significantly more susceptible to the consensus phenomenon than any other social structure we have had on this planet until this day.
+Also, the opposite situation frequently occurs.
+If something is perceived as “generally OK,” “right” and “widely approved”, social network users quickly come to the conclusion that it is indeed right and acceptable without giving it any more thought.
+While I cannot offer any statistical proof for it, I am convinced that social networks, given their tendency to be easily influenced by widely applied PR strategies (a circumstance used as an argument to attract investors to those types of technology ventures), are significantly more susceptible to the consensus phenomenon than any other social structure we have had on this planet until this day.

 We should be careful here.
-Great ideas are often created by unorthodox thinking individuals and are not consensus-enabled.
-They need time and positive feedback from their social environment to develop and become mature to the point that they are of practical and convincing use to the rest of us.
+Great ideas are often created by unorthodox-thinking individuals and are not consensus-enabled.
+They need time and positive feedback from their social environment to develop and become mature to the point that they are useful to the rest of us.
 Social networks suppress that way of thinking.
 Groupthink is often the result, in which social groups routinely settle on common denominator thinking and tend to reject unpopular (read: new) ideas.
 There is a perverted consensus trap lurking in the social media mists.

-Some may argue that this is just all fear-mongering or the typical moaning and groaning of an aging person who is obviously losing his touch with reality.
+Some may argue that this is just all fear-mongering or the typical moaning and groaning of an aging person who is obviously losing touch with reality.
 To defend myself I can only say this: technologically, the social networks are a simple beast.
-Socially they are quite superfluous and easy to see through for someone who has spent 30 years in the IT world.
+Socially, they are pretty superfluous and easy to see through for someone who has spent 30 years in the IT world.
 Besides, I use social networks just like anyone else – I simply don’t use them uncritically.

 Others might point out that the proposed measures to mitigate the consensus trap won’t work.
 In this case, I would be happy to hear your opinions.

-Social media is a fascinating phenomenon and it would be foolish to generally condemn the networks.
-They have a certain value, not only to PR agencies but also to the users who love this new networking art so much that they will sacrifice their privacy if that’s what it takes.
+Social media is a fascinating phenomenon, and it would be foolish to generally condemn the networks.
+They have a certain value to PR agencies and users who love this new networking art so much that they will sacrifice their privacy if that’s what it takes.
 We still don’t know what effects the continuing advance of social media will bring about.
-However, I think the consensus trap should not be one of them and it is up to us to prevent it.
+However, I think the consensus trap should not be one of them, and it is up to us to prevent it.
 If we don’t, bound feet might have been a minor pain compared to what may happen as a result.